root-project/web/install/all_releases/root-version-v5-26-00-patch-release-notes.md

 	<li>Tree
 	<ul>
 		<li>Protect TTree::OptimizeBaskets() in case of very high compression factors (&gt; 100).
 TTree::Fill now calls TTree::OptimizeBaskets() with the fAutoFlush value instead of the total number of bytes written so far.</li>
-		<li>In the TTreeViewer, show the branches of a chain's underlying's tree's freind in addition to the branches of the chain and of the chain's friends.</li>
+		<li>In the TTreeViewer, show the branches of a chain's underlying's tree's friend in addition to the branches of the chain and of the chain's friends.</li>
 	</ul>
 	</li>
 	<li>Graf